 - Why are there so many lies about Megalodon?

 The best current estimates put Megalodon at a maximum size of about just under 18 metres in length, with a weight of 30 to 50 tons.
 It is important to remember that because sharks do not have bone skeletons, no Megalodon skeleton fossil has ever been found and these estimates are based almost entirely on their tooth size and by using the size of these teeth as a comparison to other sharks.
+Also, keep in mind that Megalodon, like most animals, rarely reached its maximum size and most of these sharks would have been far smaller.

 While the Megalodon was certainly the largest shark known to have ever lived, it was not the only contender for biggest fish!
 Leedsichthys problematicus, meaning "Alfred Leed's problem-causing fish", was another prehistoric ocean giant.
 Estimates put Leedsichthys at approximately 16.5m long, substantially larger than the average Megalodon.
 Although huge, this fish was probably a filter-feeder, not a predator.